 Aquaflex vaginal cones

-The Aquaflex Pelvic Floor Exercise System consists of vaginal cones with adjustable weights to strengthen the pelvic floor.
+The Aquaflex Pelvic Floor Exercise System consists of vaginal cones with adjustable weights to strengthen the pelvic floor muscles.

 They are advertised for use without the need for to do "squeeze and lift" pelvic floor exercises as the natural action of the pelvic floor muscles will be to contract to hold the weight in.

-However from a clinical point of view it is more beneficial, and we recommend, that you do work your pelvic floor muscles, lifting and lowering the cones within the vagina to get the most out of them.
+However from a clinical point of view it is more beneficial, and we recommend, that you do work your pelvic floor muscles with the Aquaflex in the vagina in the following ways: